 Modern Gant charts are useful in identifying and selecting the right people for a team.
 COR is an excellent example of AI Software that helps to build Gantt Charts that help know in real-time the availability of each member of the team, where it is possible to assign or reassign tasks and move deadlines.
 The use of management software like COR works in matching the right team members and resource load balance to guarantee success.
 The ability of COR to integrate with other management software allows it to pull data on employees and stakeholders to match project preferences, skills, and resources with little to no mistakes.

 Further, COR is an AI-powered solution ideal for professional and creative teams that automates suggestions to effortlessly know who, when, what, and why changes are needed in a team, deadlines, and fees.
 The analysis and estimation of previous AI records significantly play a role in tracking performance progress with KPIs.

 The team’s workload capacities are looked into to allow offloading of those overworked by members less busy.

 One of the most important advantages to using AI Softwares for Project Management is project budgeting.
-Through AI tools like COR tools and Gantt charts, it is easy to estimate project costs and resources needed.
+Through AI tools like COR tools and Gantt charts, it is easy to estimate project costs and the resources needed.
 It is easy to set hourly resource costs and the amount of time spent on tasks.
 Modern Gantt Charts work towards the attainment of improved communication since all communication pieces and needed documents are held in a central place.
 The need to pass messages via email addresses is eliminated and the possibility of communication breakdown is minimized.